onomondo/nrf-softsim/README.md

 Or merge it into your `merged.hex` and flash everything in one go.

+## Changelog 2023-08-03
+- Removed internal AES implementation in order to use psa_crypto_xxx libraries instead
+- Key management offloaded to KMU and psa_crypto_xxx api
+- Profile encoding optimized.
+Backwards compability is easier to ensure in the future.
+- Added experimental support for UICC Suspend.
+Doesn't really make sense in the SoftSIM context, but we wan't to avoid writes to flash whereever possible.
+- Updated sample to reboot after provisioning.
+This frees the UART for AT commands etc.
+- Removed PSA_PROTECTED storage references.
+- Correctly commit updated files on DE-INIT requests.
+This reduces time to attach greatly on next boot as EF_LOCI is now correctly committed to flash.
+Typical time to attach < 4 seconds from boot.

+## Planned changes
+- Profile re-exporting.
+- Profile space optimization
+  - Store as raw bytes instead of the debug friendly HEX format
+  - Expected to give some performance improvements

 ## Understanding the SIM - why SoftSIM is possible.